wavefrontHQ/docs/pages/doc/integrations_grafana.md

 8. Click **Save and Test**.

-### After the Setup is Complete
+### How to Use Wavefront as a Prometheus Data Source

-Make sure that PromQL Support is enabled on your cluster.
+To use Wavefront as a Prometheus data source, make sure that PromQL Support is enabled on your cluster.

 {% include important.html content="After the setup, the behavior of the PromQL queries that you run in Grafana will be the same as the behavior of the same queries that you run in Wavefront.
 This means, that all limitations and best practices for using PromQL in Wavefront apply when you use Wavefront as a Prometheus data source in Grafana.
 For information, see [Using PromQL in Wavefront](https://docs.wavefront.com/wavefront_prometheus.html)." %}